gman999/doc/openbsd/soekris-4801-openbsd.md

 Needs:

-* bootable media with OpenBSD/i386 stable version on a USB stick (using snapshots is not ideal in this scenario)
+* bootable media with OpenBSD/i386 stable version on a [USB stick](http://www.openbsd.org/faq/faq4.html#Flash).
+Using snapshots is not ideal in this scenario.

 * compact flash (CF) card with adapter